theobald-software/theobald-software.github.io/_includes/_content/en/tables/define-a-table-extraction.md

 5. Check the {% if page.product == "xtract-is" %}[Settings](./extraction-settings){% else%}[Extraction Settings](./extraction-settings){% endif %} before running the extraction.
 6. Click **[OK]** to save the extraction.

+The extraction can be run, see [Execute and Automate Extractions](../execute-and-automate-extractions).